Prior to reading this article, please read:

 Outbound and Inbound inventory transactions made with accounting entries have the type set as Accounting.
 These are typically used to process customer or vendor returns and correct stock levels due to damage, loss, or theft, etc. and are used in Accounting Seed's build process.

 Purchase Order Inventory Movement

 A Purchase Order inventory movement will increase the inventory quantity available when a purchase order is received.
-Receiving a purchase order has accounting transactions and will always debit the Inventory GL account set on the product record and credit the Vouchers Payable GL account set in Accounting Settings.
+Receiving a purchase order has accounting transactions and will always debit the Inventory GL account set on the product record and credit the Vouchers Payable GL account set in the Default GL Accounts screen.
 The Vouchers Payable entry is relieved when the product is recorded as a payable.

 Inbound Inventory Movement